-Are you looking for an afterschool or summer program for your child?
-Visit DCYF grantee SFKids.org's comprehensive Afterschool Programs Guide and Summer Camp Guide!
+Are you looking for an afterschool program for your child?
+Visit DCYF grantee SFKids.org's comprehensive Afterschool Programs Guide!

 DCYF's Policy Efforts

-San Francisco has many out of school time programs, some of which of receive public support, which have much to offer youth and parents.
-Yet this array of programs is, at times, uncoordinated.
-In 2005, the City and County of San Francisco and San Francisco Unified School District made a pledge to support the creation of a citywide system that would address ways to enhance program quality and aim to provide “afterschool for all” elementary and middle school children.
-Since that time, DCYF and SFUSD have lead the Afterschool for All Advisory Council, composed of representatives of the school district, city departments, higher education institutions, funders, parents, youth, and provider trainers.
-Over the years, the Afterschool for All has worked with a variety of stakeholders to develop policy recommendations, tools, training events, and information to build the local out of school time system.
+In 2005, the City of San Francisco and SFUSD made a pledge to support the creation of a citywide system that would address ways to enhance program quality and aim to provide “afterschool for all” elementary and middle school children.
+Since that time, DCYF and SFUSD have lead the Afterschool for All Advisory Council, composed of representatives from SFUSD, city departments, higher education institutions, funders, parents, youth, and provider trainers.
+Over the years, Afterschool for All has worked with a variety of stakeholders to develop policy recommendations, tools, training events, and information to build the local OST system.
+In 2013, the Afterschool for All Advisory Council in San Francisco broadened its focus to include summer programming, in addition to afterschool programming.
+Given the increasing focus on the importance of summer programming and shifts in the OST landscape, the Advisory Council will be changing its name to the “Expanded Learning Collaborative” in the fall of 2013 to emphasize its focus on summer and high school issues.

 The San Francisco Summer Learning Network is a group of individuals and organizations from all sectors of the city dedicated to enhancing the learning opportunities for youth.
 Representatives include City agencies, SFUSD, and summer program providers, and the effort is housed at DCYF.
 The Network’s main activities include providing a free informational newsletter with resources for summer program providers, offering free professional development opportunities for summer program staff each spring, and raising awareness about the importance of quality learning opportunities for youth during the summer.